embark-framework/embark-site/source/docs/structure.md

 In order to provide as much flexibility for our users as possible, Embark comes with an `embark.json` file that lets us configure our own directory structure.
 This file is also used to specify Embark plugins and other configurations.
 More information on how to use this configuration file, can be found in [configuring embark.json](configuration.html).

-## Simple template structure
+## Smart Contracts only template structure

-When creating a project using the `--simple` option, the resulting structure is a little bit simpler.
+When creating a project using the `--contracts-only` option, the resulting structure is a little bit simpler.
 Let's take quick look:

 ```
 ├── contracts/